-Sales managers should be meeting with their salespeople 1:1 every week for at least one hour for sales activity and performance data driven coaching.
+Sales managers should be meeting with their salespeople one-on-one every week for at least one hour for sales activity and performance data driven coaching.
 This kind of coaching session requires advanced planning on behalf of the sales manager.

 Sales Coaching Structure #3, Coaching to the Sales Pipeline or Sales Funnel

 Coaching a salesperson to their sales pipeline refers to the manager providing opportunity specific sales coaching.
 The sales coaching is focused on helping sales reps convert opportunities from the current stage of the sales pipeline to the next stage of the sales pipeline.
-This kind of sales coaching requires advanced planning and requires a formal, weekly 1:1 meeting to be scheduled between the sales manager and salesperson.
+This kind of sales coaching requires advanced planning and requires a formal, weekly one-on-one meeting to be scheduled between the sales manager and salesperson.

 Coaching to the sales pipeline refers to the sales manager and seller reviewing and discussing the quality and health of the sales rep's sales pipeline including total revenue value of the sales pipeline, revenue value by stage, total number of deals, and quality of deals.
 The objective of coaching to the sales pipeline is to identify strategies in which the salesperson can accelerate the sales cycle and increase deal size.